By: Twibell Pierson

 Record Expungment for Drug Offenses in Missouri

 In 2018 most drug offenses became eligible for expungement.
 Expungement is the process of erasing and sealing a criminal arrest record for a criminal charge.

-There are two types of drug cases.
-First, marijuana offenses under 35 grams which is a misdemeanor.
+There are two types of drug crime cases.
+First, marijuana drug pocession offenses under 35 grams which is a misdemeanor.
 Second, all other drug offenses are felonies.

 Misdemeanor Drug Cases